 WTS: What are some of your favorite tomatoes and your favorite dishes that you enjoy creating with them?

-I cut them into little medallions on the bias.
-And there’s a particular type of salami—there are a couple different producers, but I like the Creminelli, and it’s a salami made with Barolo, a wine made with the Nebbiolo grape.
-And the Creminelli salami has almost the same diameter as the San Marzano Redorta, so I alternate the medallions of the tomato with the salami, so each time you pick up the tomato with a piece of salami.
+What I do with them is I cut them into little medallions on the bias.
+And there’s a particular type of salami, there are a couple different producers, but I like the Creminelli, and it’s a salami made with Barolo, a wine made with the Nebbiolo grape.
+And the Creminelli salami has almost the same diameter as the San Marzano Redorta, so what I do is I alternate the medallions of the tomato with the salami, so each time you pick up the tomato with a piece of salami.
 And from there, you chiffonade some basil, sprinkle it over the top, extra-virgin olive oil—the best quality you can find—drizzle it over the top, add salt and pepper.
 It’s Italian food in its optimal form with simplicity.
-That is the thing about Italian food: It’s all about restraint and what not to do or how not to project yourself onto the ingredients, how to marry them and just facilitate them talking with each other as opposed to being an alchemist and projecting your ideas onto the food.
+That is the thing about Italian food, it’s all about restraint and what not to do or how not to project yourself onto the ingredients, how to marry them and just facilitate them talking with each other as opposed to being an alchemist and projecting your ideas onto the food.
 And that dish represents that concept in its entirety, and it’s my favorite thing.
 You get a nice light Nebbiolo d’Alba and have it with that.

 A little bit of the right wine, and some fresh tomatoes, and what more do you want?
 I’d rather have that than a Tesla.